mitranim/jtg/readme.md

 Cancelation happens in the following ways:

-* When the main process terminates, well-behaved subprocesses should also terminate.
-Subshells misbehave, see below.
+* When the main process terminates, its _immediate_ children also terminate.
+On Windows, this is true for all immediate children.
+On Unix, this is true for children created by [`spawn`](#function-spawncmd-args-opts) and [`fork`](#function-forkcmd-args-opts).
+However, _indirect_ children may not terminate; see [Process Leaks](#process-leaks).
-* When the main task terminates, but the process is still running, the [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) available as [`ctx.signal`](#property-ctxsignal) is aborted, causing termination of running subprocesses created by [`spawn`](#function-spawnctx-cmd-args) and [`fork`](#function-forkctx-cmd-args), or any other activities that took [`ctx.signal`](#property-ctxsignal).
+* When the main task terminates, but the process is still running, the [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) available as [`ctx.signal`](#property-ctxsignal) is aborted, causing termination of any activities that took this signal, including subprocesses created by [`spawn`](#function-spawncmd-args-opts) and [`fork`](#function-forkcmd-args-opts), if `ctx` was passed to them.

-Caution: some subprocesses, when killed programmatically, don't terminate their children.
-The main offender is subshells such as `sh` (Unix) and `cmd.exe` (Windows). `Ctrl+C` would usually terminate the entire tree, but an unhandled exception in a task, causing programmatic shutdown of the Node process, would orphan the children of any spawned subshells, leaving them hanging in the background.
-Due to the limitations of the Node child process API, Jtg currently does not provide any solution to this problem.
-To avoid this issue, avoid using subshells; use [`fork`](#function-forkctx-cmd-args) and [`spawn`](#function-spawnctx-cmd-args) to spawn well-behaved executables directly.
+### Process Leaks

+By default, on _all_ operating systems, child processes don't terminate together with parents.
+On Windows, Node uses the "job object" API to link with its _immediate_ children, but not their descendants.
+Be aware that most programs, written for most systems, don't link with their child processes this way.

+Explicit termination via `Ctrl+C` usually works on every system, but crashes are fraught with peril.
+When you shell out to `sh` (Unix) or `cmd.exe` (Windows) to spawn another program, and then Node crashes or gets killed, the shell will terminate, but that other program will not.

+On Unix, Jtg makes an effort to kill entire subprocess groups.
+However, on Windows, the necessary operating system APIs appear to be unavailable in Node.
+To reduce process leaks, avoid sub-sub-processes.

+The [Usage](#usage) example above invokes `sass`, which demonstrates this very problem.
+At the time of writing, the recommended Sass implementation is `dart-sass`, and the recommended way to install it on Windows is via Chocolatey.
+The installation process creates one real executable and one unnecessary wrapper executable, which shells out to the real one, without linking together via a job object.
+An abrupt termination leaks the sub-sub-process.
+You can avoid this issue by modifying your `%PATH%`, allowing the OS to find the real executable before the fake one.
+The problem should never have existed in the first place.

 ## API

 ### `function runCli(...funs)`

 Shortcut for CLI scripts.
 See the [Usage](#usage) example above.
-Simply calls `runArgs` with CLI args.
+Simply calls [`runArgs`](#function-runargsfuns-args) with CLI args.

 ### `function runArgs(funs, args)`